Tarrant County Courthouse: History

 The Tarrant County Courthouse was designed by the architecture firm of Frederick C. Gunn and Louis Curtiss and built by the Probst Construction Company of Chicago, 1893–1895.
 It is a pink Texas granite building in Renaissance Revival style, closely resembling the Texas State Capitol with the exception of the clock tower.
 The cost was $408,840 and citizens considered it such a public extravagance that a new County Commissioners' Court was elected in 1894.

 A monument dedicated to Confederate Army soldiers was erected on the grounds by the United Daughters of the Confederacy in 1953.
 In 1958, a Civil Courts Building was constructed on the west side of the courthouse.
 In 2012, a $4.5 million renovation to the clock tower was completed.
 In 2013, the Civil Courts Building was demolished.

 The Tarrant County Courthouse currently houses the Tarrant County clerk's office, probate and county courts at law, a law library, and the Tarrant County facilities management department.

+In popular culture

+The courthouse has served as the main setting for the CBS crime drama Walker, Texas Ranger, housing the Ranger office.